rmans/code-builder/docs/README.md

 # Documentation Layer

-This repo uses docs to drive codegen and decisions.
+This repo uses docs to drive codegen, decisions, and evaluation.

 ---